Pitta type: diet according to Ayurveda

 Spices, herbs and oils in Ayurveda

-What effect do turmeric, caraway & Co. have?
-In this seminar you will discover your spice rack as a medicine cabinet.
+What effect do turmeric, caraway & co. have?
+In this seminar, you will discover your spice rack as a medicine cabinet.

 Ayurveda Health Coach